Polenta concia

 - Adjust the salt according to the salt content of the preserves.

 May the polenta, with its soft warmth, embrace the combination of cheeses and butter, creating a balance that tells the story of simplicity and richness of tradition.
-Enjoy it slowly, as a true dish deserves.
+Savor it slowly, as this true comfort food deserves.

 How much of a capolavoro is this?